Can you get pregnant during perimenopause?

 • Premature birth risk screening.
 This is a specific screening meant for advanced maternal age.
 It identifies how a mother’s age and current health condition can impact pregnancy and what risks it may convey.

-• In order to handle the entire pregnancy and childbirth periods in a healthy way, your body needs to receive a steady flow of nutrients.
-To receive them in sufficient amounts, build your daily diet by blending nutrient-rich products from all food groups:
+• To receive a steady flow of nutrients in sufficient amounts, build your daily diet by blending nutrient-rich products from all food groups:

 • Whole grains